 Ranking College Football's 10 Hardest Schedules for 2018

 Championship teams don't care about their schedules; they beat the opponents in front of them.
-Still, a difficult slate can be a primary factor in a frustrating year.
+For many other teams, a difficult slate can be a primary factor in a frustrating year.

 Although coaches and players will rarely—if ever—point to the schedule as a negative, it's a simple fact of the college football season.